hawkinsw/CPPTimes/pointers.md

 Look carefully at rows 3, 6 and 7 and make sure you understand why those expressions have the values they do.

-Besides being useful to get the value at the target of the pointer, the dereference operator can be used in an assignment statement to _set_ the value of the variable at the target.
+Besides being useful to get the value at the target of the pointer, the dereference operator can be used in an assignment statement to identify the destination for an assignment.
 Let's say that the programmer adds

 ```C++
 *ptr = 'S'